 - Connection parameters are case insensitive. - The Usage for each connection parameter describes the circumstances under which the parameter is to be used.
-Common usage entries include the following: - ♦ Embedded databases When Adaptive Server Anywhere is used as an embedded database, the connection starts a personal server and loads the database.
-When the application disconnects from the database, the database is unloaded and the server stops. - ♦ Running local databases This refers to the case where an Adaptive Server Anywhere personal server is already running, and the database is already loaded on the server. - ♦ Network servers When Adaptive Server Anywhere is used as a network server, the client application must locate a server already running somewhere on the network and connect to a database. - You can use the dbping utility to test connection strings.
-For example, if the database file MyDB.db is not currently running, the following string returns the message Ping database successful:
+Common usage entries include the following: - Embedded databases When Adaptive Server Anywhere is used as an embedded database, the connection starts a personal server and loads the database.
+When the application disconnects from the database, the database is unloaded and the server stops. - Running local databases This refers to the case where an Adaptive Server Anywhere personal server is already running, and the database is already loaded on the server. - Network servers When Adaptive Server Anywhere is used as a network server, the client application must locate a server already running somewhere on the network and connect to a database. - You can use the dbping utility to test connection strings.
+For example, if a personal server with the name asademo is running the database asademo (which can be started with the command "dbeng9 asademo.db")

+The following string returns the message Ping database successful:

-dbping -d -c "dbf=c:\Databases\MyDB.db;astart=yes"
+dbping -d -c "eng=asademo;dbn=asademo;uid=db;pwd=sql"

-The following command, however, returns the message Ping database failed - Database server not running, because Adaptive Server Anywhere is unable to find a server for MyDB.db:
+The following command, however, returns the message Ping database failed - Database server not running: